nmnaughton/nmnaughton.github.io/about.md

 </figure>

+I am currently a Beckman Institute Postdoctoral Fellow at the Beckman Institute of Advanced Science and Technology at the University of Illinois at Urbana-Champaign.
+I am collaborating with [Mattia Gazzola](http:/mattia-lab.com){: target="_blank"} and Brad Sutton and am investigating how biological embodiment guides behavioral selection and control.
+I am also applying these insights to develop learning-based, neuromorphic control that translate the naturally evolved capabilities of compliant, biological creature to soft robotic applications.

+Right now I am focused how this embodiment is manifested in the complex muscular architecture of an octopus arm.
+I am working with the [CyberOctopus](https://cyberoctopus.csl.illinois.edu/){: target="_blank"} project, which is developing a computational analog to living octopuses that can adapt, learn, and evolve to novel tasks, situations, and environments.
+We are developing models of octopus biomechanics and neuro-muscular control using [Elastica](https://cosseratrods.org){: target="_blank"}, which is a software package we are developing for numerical simulations of Cosserat rods.

+I earned my Ph.D. in [Mechanical Engineering](https://mechse.illinois.edu/){: target="_blank"} at the University of Illinois at Urbana-Champaign, where I was an NSF Graduate Fellow under the advisement of Dr. John Georgiadis.
+There, I coupled high-performance computational modeling of diffusion-weighted MRI physics with machine learning-based, data-driven inverse models to non-invasively characterize the microstructural properties of skeletal muscle.

-I am currently a postdoc in [Mattia Gazzola's lab](http:/mattia-lab.com){: target="_blank"}  at the University of Illinois at Urbana-Champaign.
-Before this I completed my PhD in [Mechanical Engineering](https://mechse.illinois.edu/){: target="_blank"} at the University of Illinois.
-I am originally from St. Paul, MN where I also completed my undergrad at the [University of Saint Thomas](https://stthomas.edu){: target="_blank"}.
+I am originally from St. Paul, MN where I completed my undergrad at the [University of Saint Thomas](https://stthomas.edu){: target="_blank"}.

-My postdoc research is on using Cosserat rod theory to model slender, 1-dimensional structures.
-In particular, I am working on the [CyberOctopus](https://cyberoctopus.csl.illinois.edu/){: target="_blank"} project where we are using these Cosserat rods to model the mechanics of octopus arms.
-I am working on the development of the numerical solver [Elastica](https://cosseratrods.org){: target="_blank"}, which is used to perform this simulations.

-My PhD research was on computational modeling of skeletal muscle.
-I worked on predicting microstructural parameters of muscle using diffusion-weighted magnetic resonance imaging (dMRI) and on micro-mechanical modeling of how muscle microstructure affects mechanical properties of muscle.

-Broadly, I am interested in how computational models can be leveraged to solve inverse problems in a variety of situations.
-Interested in these topics?
-Shoot me and email and let's chat.
+I am interested in how medical imaging (especially MRI) can be used to inform mechanical models of compliant fibrous structures.
+I believe such models will advance  musculoskeletal health and comparative biology applications while the insights gleaned will provide advanced design and control strategies for soft, compliant robots.

 email: [nnaught2@illinois.edu](mailto:nnaught2@illinois.edu)